+The reception of the sacrament of Confirmation completes the grace we first received at baptism and strengthens us for the challenges of life.
 One of the biggest challenges in our secular world is the temptation not to practice the faith.
 If you give in to that temptation, you will be paying a heavy price.
 Imagine that you have studied and worked hard to get into a very elite college or top-tier university.
 Then, when you receive the letter notifying you that you have been admitted to this prestigious institution, you never attend any classes.
 What a waste that would be!
-Similarly, those of you being fully initiated into the Church tonight have studied and worked hard to become full members of the Catholic Church.
-If you stop going to church after this celebration of the Easter Vigil, you will squander not only all your preparation for your adult life as a Christian, but you will be rejecting a great gift that God has given to you.
+Similarly, if you stop going to church, you will squander not only all those years of preparation for your adult life as a Christian, but you will be rejecting a great gift that God has given to you.
 "For by the sacrament of Confirmation, the baptized are more perfectly bound to the Church and are enriched with a special strength of the Holy Spirit.
 Hence they are, as true witnesses of Christ, more strictly obliged to spread and defend the faith by word and deed."5

-What this is saying is that your reception of Baptism, Confirmation and Eucharist does not mark the completion of your involvement with the Church, but precisely the opposite: this liturgy tonight is not a "graduation" but an initiation or beginning that brings the recipient into full membership in the Church.
+What this is saying is that your Baptism and Confirmation brought you into full membership in the Church.
 Being a full member then brings some expectations and responsibilities, namely, to tell other people about your relationship with Jesus Christ, to manifest that relationship in the way you live, and invite other people to share in this faith.
 Of course, none of this is easy to do, so God gives us the special strength of His Holy Spirit to carry out these duties and responsibilities.
+In closing, I would like to sing a song for you.
+It's called "Oceans (Where Feet May Fail)" by Hillsong United.6 The lyrics express very well how the Holy Spirit will lead us and strengthen our faith in the presence of our Savior.